 - 3 Soldiers Hyperthermia, July 2013 the team were the civilian mountain rescue lead for this incident working closely with the military in dealing with the evacuation of 5 injured soldiers tragically 3 of them died of heat injuries

-- Lightening Strikes July 2015 saw the team being called to walkers who had taken direct hits from lightening.
-Working with Brecon Mountain Rescue team and the RAF Sea king this saw the evacuation of multiple casualties sadly two died from being hit by lightening.
+- Lightning Strikes July 2015 saw the team being called to walkers who had taken direct hits from lightening.
+Working with Brecon Mountain Rescue team and the RAF Sea king this saw the evacuation of multiple casualties sadly two died from being hit by lightning.

 As well as incidents now between 80 – 100 a year.